Winter bills

 Winter heating

-Heating bills rise when temperatures get colder in the winter.
-You not only use your heating system to keep your home warm, you also use it to maintain a certain temperature when you’re away so that pipes don’t freeze and your home is comfortable when you return.
+Heating bills rise when temperatures get colder.
+You not only use your heating system to keep your home warm, you also use it to maintain a certain temperature when you’re away so pipes don’t freeze and your home is comfortable when you return.

 The greater the difference between the temperature outside and the thermostat setting inside a building, the harder the heating system will work and the more energy it will use, even if the thermostat isn’t set higher or the building is unoccupied for part of the day or night.
 Sometimes it’s not easy to know how hard your heating system is working because it usually sits in a garage, and you get used to hearing it turn on so you stop noticing it.
 If you set your heating to be at 68 degrees and the temperature outside is 30 degrees, your heating system is using more energy to maintain that 68 degrees than it would if the outside temperature was 40 degrees.